lucfreelance/ahc/README.md

 To make the most of the RETO PC project, follow these steps:

-1. **Clone the RETOsitory**: Begin by cloning this RETOsitory to your local machine.
+1. **Clone the repository**: Begin by cloning this repository to your local machine.

 2. **Explore the Content**: Navigate through the folders to discover detailed information about various PC components and tools.